Gösta Ekman (senior): Personal life

+Ekman with Ingrid Bergman in Intermezzo (1936).

 Early on, Gösta Ekman was labeled as a workaholic, sacrificing himself for his art and for his love of the theatre.
 Later, as his fame increased, his workload also increased.
 During the day, he would rehearse and direct plays.
 In the evening, he played leading roles in stage plays.
 Later at night, he would film.
 This busy schedule left him with relatively little free time.
 Furthermore, the free time he did have was spent carrying out his duties as the administrative director of the theatres he ran.

 In 1926, while filming Faust in Berlin, he was introduced to cocaine by two Scandinavians, who told him that cocaine would help him cope with his work schedule better.
 Sadly, this began a long-term drug addiction for the actor that slowly deteriorated his health and eventually caused his death 12 years later at the age of 47.

 In 1914, Gösta Ekman married Greta Sundström.
 Their son Hasse Ekman came to be one of Sweden's most successful film directors in the 1940s and 1950s.
 Gösta Ekman's grandson, Gösta Ekman Jr., also became well-known through his career as an actor and was considered to be one of Sweden's very finest actors.
 One of Hasse Ekman's movies, Kungliga patrasket from 1945 about a famous acting family, was partly based on his own upbringing in an acting family.